panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 </template>
 ```

-Every time you click the "Increase" button, you'll see in the console the message "changed!".
-It means that `watch(count, callback)` calls `callback` every time `countNumberRef.value` changes.
+Every time you click the "Increase" button, you'll see in the console the message "changed!". `watch(count, callback)` calls `callback` every time `countNumberRef.value` changes.

 But does `watch()` watch deep changes of an object stored in `ref()`?
 Let's try!